SilkRose/Pony/src/stories/darling-and-date/02-practice-and-plan.md

 "Sounds like you love her," Rarity said.

-"I do," Fluttershy said.
+"I do."

-Rarity replied, "You need to channel your love into asking her out, use it as your determination to ask her out."
+"You need to channel your love into asking her out, use it as your determination to ask her out."

-Fluttershy said, "I'll try, Rarity."
+"I'll try, Rarity."

 After a moment of silence, Fluttershy asked, "How about you?"

 "Beg your pardon?"
-Rarity asked.

-Fluttershy asked, "What made you realize you liked Pinkie romantically?"
+"What made you realize you liked Pinkie romantically?"

 Rarity answered, "How she can always make me smile.
 She is always doing her best to make everypony smile.
 Whenever I'm having a bad day, she is always there for me.
 Even her just around me makes me feel better.